-Some days, it’s barely recognizable as the country in which I grew up full of hope, sure of the future.
+Some days, this place is barely recognizable as the country in which I grew up full of hope, sure of the future.
+It’s worst when Trump does something awful and media follows like Pavlov’s dog.

 It’s not much like the place where I grew up pledging allegiance in class and singing The Star Spangled Banner.